 • High price

-Eventually, the removable divider system was appealing on paper but impractical in use.
-Added to that, the low build quality and high price were prohibitive to continue with this solution.
+At the end, the removable divider system was appealing on paper but impractical in use.
+Furthermore the low build quality and high price were prohibitive to continue with this solution.

 LASER cutting and modular boxes